Explained: Stream Processing, Streaming Data,

 How stream processing and streaming data pipelines turn digital actions into real-time analytics

 What Is Streaming Data?

-Using that data to personalize a web experience, calculate optimal truck routes, or report on sleep patterns are examples of real-time analytics.
+Personalizing a web experience like this, calculating optimal truck routes, or reporting on sleep patterns are examples of real-time analytics.
 Streaming data used to promote a product add-on during checkout, auto-drive the truck, or soothe a baby back to sleep are examples of real-time applications.

 Streaming Data and Real-time Analytics

 To put streaming data into perspective, each person creates 2.5 quintillion bytes of data per day according to current estimates.
 And data isn’t just coming from people.
 IDC estimates that there will be 41.6 billion devices connected to the “Internet of Things” by 2025.
 From airplanes to soil sensors to fitness bands, devices generate a continuous flow of streaming data for real-time analytics and applications.

 Everyone wants their slice of that data to do what they do better:

 - Sales and marketing can offer real-time suggestions for a next best action